 flows (rather than to sell the instrument prior to its

-contractual maturity to realize its fair value changes).
+contractual maturity to realise its fair value changes).

 Cash flow characteristics test